naninovel/docs/docs/guide/state-management.md

 }
 ```

+*Notice: you can pick any name for your custom serialization handler, `CustomSettingsSlotManager` is just an example.*

 When a custom handler is implemented, it'll appear in the state configuration menu, where you can set it instead of the built-in one.

 ![](https://i.gyazo.com/10ef2735e9ba85ba0ed71cf9b2c33c0b.png)